 Remember these key best practices for mobile sites:

-In this blog we gave you an insight into how to tap into the minds of your current as well as potential users who use mobile to shop and let them have a greater user experience.
-There are a lot other ways to not only reduce the bounce rate on your website but also boost your sales.
-But always remember that we’re not dealing with algorithms here that one set of rules will work on them.
+In this blog, we gave you an insight into how to tap into the minds of your current and potential users who use mobile to shop and let them have a greater user experience.
+There are a lot of other ways to not only reduce the bounce rate on your website but also boost your sales.
+But remember that we’re not dealing with algorithms here; one set of rules will work on them.
 All you need to focus on is that we’re dealing with real people using mobile devices in their everyday life.
-So when you give them exactly what they are looking for, want, and expect in a very simplified and visually appealing manner this is the way to succeed.
+So when you give them exactly what they are looking for, want, and expect in a very simplified and visually appealing manner, this is the way to succeed.

-However, if you’ve more questions regarding the intricacies behind building a mobile friendly ecommerce design?
-Or want to know strategies for optimizing your existing ecommerce website design for mobile devices, we’re here to help.
+However, if you’ve more questions regarding the intricacies behind building the best mobile e-commerce sites?
+If or want to know strategies for optimizing your existing e-commerce website design for mobile devices?
+We’re here to help.

-Drop us your query or question regarding ecommerce website design and development process for mobile users.
-Or if you want to share your own experience behind developing a mobile-friendly ecommerce website from scratch.
+Drop us your query or question regarding the e-commerce website design and development process for mobile users.
+Or if you want to share your own experience with developing a mobile-friendly e-commerce website from scratch.
 Whatever it is, we’d love to hear!